Ghazaleh Avarzamani

-Ghazaleh Avarzamani is an Iranian-born Canadian multidisciplinary artist and curator who lives and works between London and Toronto.
+Ghazaleh Avarzamani is an Iranian-born Canadian multidisciplinary artist who lives and works between London and Toronto.

 Biography

-Born in Tehran, Iran, Avarzamani studied painting at Azad Art University, Tehran She lived in Dubai, and London where she completed a Master of Fine Arts at Central Saint Martins (2013), before arriving in Canada in 2016.
+Born in Tehran, Iran, Avarzamani studied painting at Azad Art University, Tehran.
+She lived in Dubai and London where she completed a Master of Fine Arts at Central Saint Martins (2013), before arriving in Canada in 2016.
 She received her Canadian citizenship in 2021 and currently lives and works in London, UK.

 Artistic career

 Avarzamani's large-scale interactive works address hegemonic power structures while exploring how institutional structures and educational methodologies can shape the psycho-social construction of knowledge.
 Frequently using everyday life and pop culture references, she makes art in and about public space that tests the limits of games and play as complex processes of social and political influence with radical possibilities for subversion, pleasure, deconstruction, and transformation.

 Avarzamani's international residencies include SOMA Mexico City (2018) and the Delfina Foundation in London (2022).
 She was the recipient of the Red Mansion Prize in 2013, won the Monographic exhibition of the year from the Ontario Association of Art Galleries in 2019, and was longlisted for the Sobey Art Award in 2022.